Tumblehome: In automobile design

 The inward slope of the "greenhouse" above the beltline of a motor vehicle is also called the tumblehome.
 An example of a car with a pronounced tumblehome is the Lamborghini Countach.
 Less commonly, the inward curve of the body near the bottom may also be called a tumblehome.
 In 21st century automobile designs this turnunder is less pronounced or eliminated to reduce aerodynamic drag and to help keep the lower portions of the vehicle cleaner under wet conditions.

 It is known in bus body design as well.

 In house design

-The S. A. Foster House and Stable were designed during an experimental period by Frank Lloyd Wright in 1900 and have some rare design features including Japanese-influenced upward roof flares at all of the roof peaks and on each dormer.
-The house and stable also incorporate an extremely rare tumblehome design throughout.
+The S. A. Foster House and Stable were designed during an experimental period by Frank Lloyd Wright in 1900 and have rare design features including Japanese-influenced upward roof flares at all of the roof peaks and on each dormer.
+The house and stable also incorporate a tumblehome design throughout.
 The exterior walls slant inward from the base to the top.
 Since the interior walls are straight, the transition takes place in the exterior windows and doors which are wider at the bottom than they are at the top.
 The house and stable are unique examples and similar to wooden water tower construction with flared supports for added strength.